TykTechnologies/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 ### Setting advanced thresholds

 The default quota consumption monitor will be triggered at the same level of quota usage for all users.
-Sometimes you might want to have a more granular approach with different triggering thresholds per user or organisation.
+Sometimes you might want to have a more granular approach with different triggering thresholds per user or organization.
 Sometimes you might want to fire the event at multiple thresholds, for example when the user hits 50%, 75% and 90% of their allowed quota.

 You can set user specific trigger levels for a user by additionally adding a `monitor` section to the access key ([Session Object]({{< ref "getting-started/key-concepts/what-is-a-session-object" >}})).
 This has one field, which is an array of `trigger_limits` (thresholds) that must be in *descending* order and represent the percentage of the quota that must be reached in order for the trigger to be fired, for example: